 Establish pro-social relationships with people who are supportive of recovery.

-Obtain/maintain stable employment, that is conducive to a sober lifestyle and/or attend school, vocational training or volunteer services, as directed.
+Obtain/maintain stable employment, that is conducive to a sober lifestyle and/or attend school, vocational training or volunteer, as directed.

 Maintain stable housing arrangements.

 The Veteran must maintain compliance with Court orders and be sanction free for a minimum of 20 days prior to promotion.